Prashant-021/String-Calculator-Kata/README.md

 # 📟 String Calculator Kata

 This project is a test-driven development (TDD) implementation of the **String Calculator Kata**.
-The goal of this kata is to incrementally build a string-based calculator by writing tests first, then implementing features to make those tests pass.
+The goal of this kata is to incrementally build a string-based calculator by writing tests first, then implementing the functionality.

 ---